exasol/postgresql-virtual-schema/doc/user_guide/postgresql_user_guide.md

 ## Telemetry

-This application uses `telemetry-java` to send anonymous feature-usage events.
+This virtual schema uses `telemetry-java` to send anonymous feature-usage events.

 For details on what is collected and how to disable telemetry, see the [documentation](https://github.com/exasol/telemetry-java/blob/main/doc/app-user-guide.md).